gardener/cc-utils/doc/github_actions.rst

 For the latter case, there is the
 `trusted-checkout <https://github.com/gardener/cc-utils/tree/master/.github/actions/trusted-checkout>`_
-action, which will circumvent this limiation, and explicitly checkout commits from trusted pullrequests.
+action, which will circumvent this limitation, and explicitly checkout commits from trusted pullrequests.
 Pullrequests are considered to be trusted, if

 - the fork's owner is the same as the target-repository (i.e. a fork within the same organisation)